-Proposed Initiative: To accomplish this goal, HVV will prioritize working with businesses in our supply chain and required ancillary services that are owned and/or managed by minority groups; women, veterans, people with disabilities, and/or people of all gender identities and sexual orientations.
+Proposed Initiative: To accomplish this goal, HVV will prioritize working with businesses in our supply chain and required ancillary services that are owned and/or managed by minority groups; women, veterans, people with disabilities, and/or people identifying as LBGTQ+.

-Metrics and Evaluation: HVV will measure how many of its ancillary services and participants in its supply chain are owned and/or managed by minorities, women, veterans, people with disabilities and/or people of all gender identities and sexual orientations and will calculate the percentage of services and members of its supply chain who meet this requirement.
+Metrics and Evaluation: HVV will measure how many of its ancillary services and participants in its supply chain are owned and/or managed by minorities, women, veterans, people with disabilities and/or people identifying as LGBTQ+ and will calculate the percentage of services and members of its supply chain who meet this requirement.
 HVV will ask suppliers and ancillary services if they would identify themselves as a business that is owned or managed by one of the targeted groups and give priority to these businesses.
 HVV's goal will be to work with at least 25% of businesses who identify as one of the target groups throughout its supply chain and services.
 HVV will assess these percentages annually and will be able to demonstrate to the Commission the success of its progress upon the renewal of its license each year.